Nedis232250/Triangle-Rasterizer/README.md

 ## VERY IMPORTANT:

 If you haven't seen at the top of the README file, this program will only work on Windows or a machine that has the Windows API installed on it.
-This is because the Windows API holds all the functions to display pixel data on the heap and it handles the window creation, destruction, resizing and many other window functions.
+This is because the Windows API holds all the functions to display pixel data on the heap and it handles the window creation, destruction, resizing and many other Windows functions.

 ### How to use: